Leaving Home After Years of Caregiving: AITA for Not Keeping in Touch?

 Original Post

 I (19F) finally moved out after years of raising my siblings, cooking, cleaning, and working two jobs.
-At my farewell dinner, no one thanked me—just asked when I’d visit next.
+At my farewell dinner, no one thanked me—just asked when I would visit next.

-Now they’re upset I stopped calling.
+Now they are upset that I stopped calling.
 For background, I come from a large family where everyone heavily relied on me, the oldest, for almost everything.

 From taking care of my younger siblings to managing household chores, I've always put their needs before my own.
 Recently, I decided it was time to prioritize myself and move out to live independently.